xaliq2299/Detector/README.md

-# Detecter
+# Detector

-Look at the .pdf file
+Look at the .pdf file for more instructions.